Services at Kokoro Clinic

-Acupuncture is cumulative, so generally it is not β€œone and done,” though some patients do experience dramatic improvement after a single treatment.
-More often, we look for steady progress with each visit β€” whether in the frequency, duration, or intensity of symptoms.
-Finding the right treatment frequency is an important part of the healing process, and conservatively, many patients begin noticing meaningful improvement within 6–8 treatments.
-Please give yourself extra time to recover and enjoy your treatment, so you don’t have to rush out.
+Acupuncture is cumulative, so healing is often a gradual process rather than a β€œone and done” experience, though some patients do notice dramatic improvement after a single treatment.
+More often, we look for steady progress over time β€” whether in the frequency, duration, or intensity of symptoms.
+Finding the right treatment frequency is an important part of the healing process, and many patients begin noticing meaningful improvement within 6–8 treatments.
+Please allow yourself extra time before and after your appointment to settle in, recover, and fully enjoy your treatment experience without feeling rushed.

 Below is a brief guide to some of the modalities I use to support healing, regulation, and overall wellbeing.